 Most German cities and towns had gaps that were filled with mostly ugly 1950s or 1960s buildings.
 Rothenburg did not.
 Just delete the word ‘ugly’ from your dictionaries.
 You will not need it in Rothenburg ob der Tauber.
 People down here do not even know what it means.
 Why would they?

-Rothenburg has some 11,000 inhabitants.
 Usually, towns of this size do not have a million restaurants.
 They do not have countless tourist guides or huge parking lots outside their walled town centers.
 And they do not have dozens of souvenir shops and hotels.
-Rothenburg does.
+But Rothenburg, a town of 11,000 inhabitants, does.
 This spot is different because of its history and beauty.

 Nice Grassy Landscape

-Returning to the old town, by climbing the hill it was built on, in this heat in the summer of 2020, made this little deviation feel like a rather bad idea, for the duration of the climb.
+Returning to the old town, by climbing the hill it was built on in the heat made this little deviation feel like a rather bad idea, for the duration of the climb.
 Anyone will be sweating like hell after this endeavor, but the next refreshment is already waiting at one of the cafés at the breathtaking Market Square.

 Spätzle and Wasps

 Yes, Rothenburg ob der Tauber is a ‘tourist trap’ in the sense that the entire town builds on the business it has with visitors from both Germany and the entire world.
 The Americans, Chinese, Japanese and Koreans cannot get enough of this place.
 Rothenburg’s orientation towards tourists is obvious.
 This applies in regard to restaurant prices too.
 Why wouldn’t the most beautiful town in Germany be touristy?